SHTFDad may collect a share of sales or other compensation from the links on this page.

-To cut through the clothing and leather, the cutting edge should be sharp.
-The best folding tactical knife should always have a serrated edge which is useful for cutting tough materials like seat belts or heavy cord.
+To cut through cloth and leather, the cutting edge should be sharp.
+A good knife can also have a serrated edge which is useful for cutting tough materials like seat belts or heavy cord.

-Composite handles are familiar to most of the tactical knives.
-They are ergonomically designed to feel comfortable in your hand and do not absorb any of these.
+Composite handles are familiar to most users of tactical knives.
+They are ergonomically designed to feel comfortable in your hand and do not absorb sweat and grime.